 On June 9, 2017, Mandalay announced the Inundation Event.
 Mining operations at Cerro Bayo were suspended immediately as the Corporation worked with authorities to respond effectively.
-Cerro Bayo will remain on care and maintenance through 2018.
-The Corporation currently anticipates restarting operations in 2019, subject to the receipt of all necessary permits.
+Cerro Bayo remains on care and maintenance while the Corporation works to obtain the receipt of all necessary permits.